 A good starting point is to ask yourself: “If it happens today, if I get robbed/my bag gets snatched while I’m out and about, can I deal with it?
 Can I fix this quickly and easily?”

 If the answer is no, it’s time to re-assess how you travel.
-To help you do that, here are my 12 tips for preparing to get robbed.
+To help you do that, here are my 12 tips.